How to Search by Sheet Name in Excel Workbook (2 Handy Methods)

 2.2 Search by Typing the Sheet Name in the Input Box

-This VBA code will provide you with a search box using the InputBox function.
-You have to type the sheet name in the search box and the Code will take you to your desired sheet!
-The steps are simple as the following.
+This VBA code will provide you with a search box using the InputBox feature.
+You have to type the sheet name in the search box and the code will take you to your desired sheet!

 Steps: